jjlehner/ML_cw_dec_tree/README.md

 #### Getting the codebase

-In order to use the codebase, it first needs to be cloned to your local machine using `$ git clone https://github.com/jjlehner/ML_cw_dec_tree.git` in whatever parent folder you want the codebase to be in.
+In order to use the codebase, it first needs to be cloned to your local machine using `$ git clone https://github.com/jjlehner/ML_cw_dec_tree.git` in the parent folder you want the codebase to be in.

 You can then enter the project folder using `$ cd ML_cw_dec_tree`.